A new platform for documentation and tutorials is launching soon.

 |Cancel Run||A plan or apply is currently running.|

-If a plan needs confirmation (with manual apply enabled) or a soft-mandatory policy failed, the run will remain paused until a user with appropriate permissions uses these buttons to continue or discard the run.
-For more details, see Run States and Stages.
+If a plan needs confirmation (with manual apply enabled) or a soft-mandatory policy failed, the run remains paused until a user with appropriate permissions uses these buttons to continue or discard the run.
+Refer to Run States and Stages for more details.

-In rare cases, a cancelled run can fail to end gracefully, and will continue to lock the workspace without accomplishing anything useful.
-These stuck runs can be force-canceled, which immediately terminates the running Terraform process and unlocks the workspace.
+In rare cases, a canceled run can fail to end, continuing to lock the workspace.
+You can forcefully cancel these runs, which immediately terminates the running Terraform process and unlocks the workspace.

 »Locking Workspaces (Preventing Runs)